ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 **Symptom:** Wall-following becomes erratic with sudden distance jumps (5–10 cm variations)

 **Root Cause:**
-- Ultrasonic sensors not mounted perpendicular to walls
+- Ultrasonic sensors are not mounted perpendicular to the walls
 - Sound waves reflected at angles caused inconsistent readings
 - Robot alignment tolerance was too loose

 **Solution Implemented:**
 1. **Precise sensor mounting** – Used reinforced LEGO beams to ensure ±1° alignment
-2. **Add reading averaging filter** – Take 5 consecutive readings and use median value
+2. **Add reading averaging filter** – Take 5 consecutive readings and use the median value
 3. **Implement hysteresis** – Only react to distance changes > 2 cm to filter noise
 4. **Adjust correction gains** – Reduced P gain in steering control from 1.0 to 0.7